 Trying Them On

 When trying on helmets, spend some time walking around while wearing them in the store.
-You might feel a bit silly doing this, but it’ll help you get a feel for how the helmet wears over a period of time rather than rushing the decision.
+You might feel a bit silly doing this, but it’ll help you get a feel for how the helmet feels over a period of time rather than rushing the decision.

-A lot of helmets made by Bell actually offer removable cheek inserts, so if you love everything else about a helmet, but it feels a little too tight around your face, see if you can make amendments with those removable cheek pads.
+A lot of helmets made by Bell actually offer removable cheek inserts, so if you love everything else about a helmet, but it feels a little too tight or loose around your face, see if you can make amendments with those removable cheek pads.
 This is a very important way to personalize the headwear to you specifically for the best possible fit!

 From a racing standpoint, you should spend some time trying out how the field of vision is with the helmet you choose.